Developer Guide

 at the destroy marker (X) but due to a limitation of PlantUML, the lifeline reaches the end of diagram.

-The following 2 Activity Diagrams (Figures 21.1 & 21.2) summarise what happens when a user executes the undo
+The following 2 Activity Diagrams (Figures 21.1 & 21.2) summarise what happens when a user executes the undo and redo commands:

 Figure 21.1 (left): Activity Diagram when user executes an undo command